ImagoXV/NanoASV/README.md

 bash config/install.sh
 ```

-or copy paste the commands for more modularity:
+or copy-paste the commands for more modularity:

 ```sh
 cd ~/NanoASV/